 Employees for GHC 9-1-1 were required to contribute 7% of their annual gross earnings during the fiscal year.
-The contribution rates for GHC 9-1-1 were 12.79% and 12.79% in calendar years 2019 and 2020, respectively.
-GHC 9-1-1's contributions to TCDRS for the fiscal year ended December 31, 2019 and 2020 were \$508,360 and \$540,293, respectively, which were equal to the required contributions for each year.
+The contribution rates for GHC 9-1-1 were 12.79% and 15.76% in calendar years 2021 and 2022, respectively.
+GHC 9-1-1's contributions to TCDRS for the fiscal years ended December 31, 2021 and 2022 were \$722,513 and \$602,418, respectively, which were equal to the required contributions for each year.
+An additional one-time payment of \$200,000 was included during the year 2021.

-(E) Net Pension Liability
+E. Net Pension Liability

-GHC 9-1-1's Net Pension Liability (NPL) was measured as of December 31, 2019 and the Total Pension Liability (TPL) used to calculate the NPL was determined by an actuarial valuation as of that date.
+GHC 9-1-1's Net Pension Liability (NPL) was measured as of December 31, 2021 and the Total Pension Liability (TPL) used to calculate the NPL was determined by an actuarial valuation as of that date.

-(F) Actuarial Assumptions
+F. Actuarial Assumptions

-The actuarial assumptions that determined the TPL as of December 31, 2019 were based on the results of an actuarial experience study for the period January 1, 2013 through December 31, 2016, except where required to be different by GASB 68.
+The actuarial assumptions that determined the TPL as of December 31, 2021 were based on the results of an actuarial experience study for the period January 1, 2013 through December 31, 2016, except where required to be different by GASB 68.

-Following are the key assumptions and methods used in the December 31, 2019 actuarial valuation:
+Following are the key assumptions and methods used in the December 31, 2021 actuarial valuation:

-Valuation Date Actuarially determined contribution rates are calculated as of the which the contributions are reported.

-December 31, two years prior to the end of the fiscal year in
+Valuation Date Actuarially determined contribution rates are calculated as of December 31, two years prior to the end of the fiscal year in the which the contributions are reported.